hg-mirrors/pypy_revdb/README.rst

 * When tracking a complex bug, it is recommended to write down the timeline on a piece of paper (or separate file).
-Make sure you write the timestamp for every event you record, and keep it ordered by timestamp.
+Make sure you write the timestamp for every event you record, and keep the log ordered by timestamp.
 Write down which ``$NUM`` corresponds to the relevant objects.
 All the timestamps that you write down are still valid if you leave and restart ``revdb.py``.
 The ``$NUM`` are not, though.